Thermal signature of helical molecule: Beyond nearest-neighbor electron hopping

+It is worth noting that most of the results in this work are analyzed for custom-designed helical geometries for spinless electrons.
+However, for the sake of completeness, we also discuss results considering (i) real biological systems with random sequences of DNA bases, adenine (A), thymine (T), guanine (G), and cytosine (C), and (ii) the spin degree of freedom, in the appropriate subsections.

+The novel and crucial aspects of our ESH study include: (i) exploring the interplay among helicity, higher-order hopping, and electric field, (ii) investigating the combined effects of temperature and the range of electron hopping, and (iii) determining defective lattice sites.

-The rest part of the work is organized as follows.
-The helical systems and the theoretical framework for the calculations are given in Sec.
+The remaining portion of the work is structured as follows.
+The helical systems and the theoretical framework used for the calculations are given in Sec.
 II.
-All the numerical results are presented and thoroughly scrutinized in Sec.
-III.
-In the end, Sec.
-IV includes a summary of the findings.
+Section III presents and meticulously examines all numerical results.
+Finally, Section IV encapsulates a summary of the findings.